Synthxyl704/ARX-compiler/README.md

 <hr>

 > [!NOTE]
-> The compiler is still incomplete and has alot of issues in its current state.
+> The compiler is still incomplete and has alot of issues in its current state. <br>
 > UPDs, rewrites and refactorings of the code will be logged appropriately

 <hr>